albertaw/angularjs-tutorial/README.md

 {{ greeting }}
 ```

-Now, when we refresh our browser we will see the words “hello world.”
+ An expression is something that will result in a value.
+When we refresh our browser we will see the value of `greeting` which is "hello world."

 **[Back to top](#table-of-contents)**